amdelamar/akka-http-tracing-demo/README.md

 ## View Traces

-5. Open the Zipkin UI and either search for recent spans, or enter a requestId in the search box.
+5. Open the Zipkin UI at: http://localhost:9411/

+Either search for recent spans, or enter a requestId in the search box.

 ![Screenshot1](docs/screenshot-1.png)

-Click on a trace to view more details.
+Click on a span to view more details.

 ![Screenshot2](docs/screenshot-2.png)